 What is domain redemption status?

-Redemption is the status that most TLDs will enter if they have not been renewed in time.
+Redemption is the status that most TLDs enter if they are not renewed in time.

 When the domain expires, your website and mail service will stop functioning, and no changes can be made to the domain.

-If you do not renew the domain within this grace period, it may be placed into auction for a week.
-If not sold (rarely the domains get sold at auction), then it placed to a ‘redemption period’ at the Registry.
+If you do not renew the domain within this grace period, it enters a "redemption period" at the Registry and placed into the auction.
+Usually, domains are auctioned off successfully.

-Please note that once it has been released, the registration is a first come first serve basis.
+Please note that once the domain has been released, the registration is carried out on a first come, first served basis.

 If your domain is in a redemption state and you would like to reactivate it, submit a ticket or contact us via the Live chat providing your domain and account details.